GUIDE 2024

 • How does the funder fit in the story?

-But what makes grant writing complex is that every funder has an idea of what makes a great business or nonprofit project.
-It’s that gray area that can make the grant proposal writing process difficult even for experienced grant writers.
+However, grant writing is complex because every funder has an idea of what makes a great business or nonprofit project.
+It’s that grey area that can make the grant proposal writing process difficult, even for experienced grant writers.

 One funder will want the financial data in a neat spreadsheet.
 The other might ask for a project budget statement with a detailed justification for every cent.
 The third might not cover direct costs such as travel but has no problem with funding events.
 And there’s always that one organization that can’t stand grant proposals in Arial 12 text font.

-There isn’t a one glove fits all template.
-Meaning, if you don’t read carefully what the particular funder is looking for, your failures will overpower positive outcomes in a second.
+There isn’t a one-glove-fits-all template.
+This means that if you don’t read carefully what the particular funder is looking for, your failures will overpower positive outcomes in a second.

 2. Read the Grant Application Carefully

 Go through the entire grant application first.
 Don’t skip.
 You might feel like you’re saving time, but by skipping, you’ll end up wasting more time because it’s inevitable you’ll have to go back.
-So read the application carefully.
+Understanding the grant application guidelines is crucial to ensure your proposal meets all the requirements.
+So, read the application carefully.

 As you’re reading, underline the following key information: